telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/ngsi_agent_conf.md

 #cygnus-ngsi.sinks.sth-sink.mongo_password = xxxxxxxx
 # Mongo option to specify which common user database source to use for authentication
 #cygnus-ngsi.sinks.sth-sink.mongo_auth_source = admin
+# Mongo option to specify the of the replica set
+#cygnus-ngsi.sinks.sth-sink.mongo_replica_set = replica
 # prefix for the MongoDB databases
 #cygnus-ngsi.sinks.sth-sink.db_prefix = sth_
 # prefix for the MongoDB collections